 You’ve done it again.
 A few days ’til Christmas, and you’ve not bought a single gift.
 No worries.
 You won’t even need to put on pants to buy these sweet selections straight from Amazon.

-We know there isn’t much time left before the holiday season, so we chose gifts that mostly have free two-day shipping for Amazon Prime members, making sure you’ll have them by Christmas day.
+We know there isn’t much time left before the holiday season, so we chose gifts that mostly have free two-day shipping for Amazon Prime members, ensuring you’ll have them by Christmas Day.

 This section should hit a lot of outdoorsy folks.
-Doesn’t really matter their hobby – mountain bikers, hikers, hunters, trail runners – they all camp.
+Doesn’t really matter their hobby — mountain bikers, hikers, hunters, and trail runners all camp.

 The Estwing 14-Inch Sportsman’s axe is a perennial favorite.
 Forged from a single piece of steel in the USA, it’s durable, effective, and affordable.